chef-boneyard/windows/README.md

 ```

 ### windows_zipfile
 Most version of Windows do not ship with native cli utility for managing compressed files.
 This resource provides a pure-ruby implementation for managing zip files.
-Be sure to use the `not_if` or `only_if` meta parameters to guard the resource for idempotence or action will be taken on the zip file every Chef run.
+Be sure to use the `not_if` or `only_if` meta parameters to guard the resource for idempotence or action will be taken every Chef run.

 #### Actions
 - :unzip: unzip a compressed file
-- :zip: zip a single folder (recursively)
+- :zip: zip a directory (recursively)

 #### Attribute Parameters
 - path: name attribute.
-The path where files will be unzipped to.
+The path where files will be (un)zipped to.
-- source: The source of the zip file.
-This can either be a URI or a local path.
+- source: source of the zip file (either a URI or local path) for :unzip, or directory to be zipped for :zip.
-- overwrite: force an overwrite of the files if the already exists.
+- overwrite: force an overwrite of the files if they already exist.
-- checksum: useful if source is remote, the SHA-256 checksum of the file--if the local file matches the checksum, Chef will not download it
+- checksum: for :unzip, useful if source is remote, if the local file matches the SHA-256 checksum, Chef will not download it.

 #### Examples